tibor309/code-tunnel/README.md

 ```

 ## Security
 This container can be accessed with Visual Studio Code's Remote Tunnels feature and a GitHub account.
-Unless you deploy this container in an insecure environment, it should be safe.
+Unless you deploy this container in an insecure environment, it should be safe to use.
 Exposed ports in the container will go through Microsoft's reverse proxy to be accessible on the internet.

 ## Config
 Containers are configured using parameters passed at runtime (such as those above).
 Use these parameters to customize your deployment.